zama-ai/concrete-ml/docs/deep-learning/fhe_assistant.md

 return %12
 ```

-Knowing that a linear/dense layer is implemented as a matrix multiplication, it can determined which parts of the op-graph listing in the exception message above correspond to which layers:
+Knowing that a linear/dense layer is implemented as a matrix multiplication, it can determine which parts of the op-graph listing in the exception message above correspond to which layers.

 Layer weights initialization: